 Does the life line show the length of life?

 Many times I have had someone ask me what does a short life line mean?
 Often, they believe that it represents a short life.
-You might not believe it, but I have seen people with ‘no life line’ at all, yet they still have a healthy and long life.
-Even if someone is unfortunate enough to have no hands can have a long life.
+You might not believe it, but I have seen people with ‘no life line’ still have a long, healthy life.
+Even someone unfortunate enough to have no hands can have a long life.

-The way a life line forms, depends on other lines as well as the thickness of the mounts.
+How a life line forms depends on other lines and the thickness of the mounts.
 For instance, if you have a deep Simian line with well-developed mounts, the chances are that the life line is short.
-If you are young and haven’t decided on or set life goals, then your lines are still likely to be changing or forming.
+If you are young and haven’t decided on or set life goals, your lines are still likely to change or form.

-If you are unsure which line it is, it’s the line which wraps around the ball of the thumb.
-It is one of the first lines formed on the palm by the time the human embryo is eight weeks old.
-If you were never to clench your hand, it’s possible that all the lines would fade away over time.
+If you are unsure which line it is, it’s the line that wraps around the thumb’s ball.
+It is one of the first lines formed on the palm when the human embryo is eight weeks old.
 The type of work or hobbies you have can also affect the shape and length of the line.

-Deep (or long) lines belong to those who repeatedly think along with the same patterns and generally have stable experiences.
-The short line lacks grounding and roots, therefore is less stable in life experiences.
+Deep (or long) lines are those who repeatedly think along the same patterns and generally have stable experiences.
+The short line lacks grounding and roots.
+Therefore, it is less stable in life experiences.

 So, what does it mean?

 You might be a restless person, or you might like to travel or move around a lot.
-It can also depict the measure of a person’s quality and interest in life.
-It shows how much energy you put into your life.
-The short life line also shows a more quiet and shy nature (depending on other hand features).
-If you have a short life line, ask yourself these questions:
+It can also depict a person’s quality and interest in life.
+Maybe how much energy you put into your life.
+It also shows a quieter and shy nature (depending on other hand features).
+If you have this type of line, ask yourself these questions:

 - Are you confident in your life plan?

-- Have you got strong beliefs and set rules for yourself and your close ones?
+- Have you set strong beliefs and rules for yourself and your close ones?

 - Are you motivated and energized about your career or family goals?

-- Do you know what it is you want out of life, and you are going after it?
+- Do you know what you want from life, and are you going after it?

-- Is your personality grounded and you have extensive family roots and strong traditions?
+- Is your personality grounded, and do you have extensive family roots and strong traditions?

-- Do you have a routine and habits, such as mealtimes, work and in the home?
+- Do you have a routine and habits, such as mealtimes, work, and home?
 If yes, does it come naturally to you?

 - Are you substantially driven and always doing something physical?

 There are no right or wrong answers, only different personalities.
 It does also depend on what stage of life you’re in now.
-If you answered no to most of the above, you might have a short life line.
-Someone with a long line of life would say yes to most of them.
+You might have a short line if you answered no to most of the above.
+Someone with a long one would say yes to most of them.

-Sometimes the fate line takes over the life line and they ‘share’ the same path.
-I have this type of line.
-It can suggest that at a particular time in your life, you will have a significant change.
-It might be a change in career, family, marriage or a significant move.
-Whatever the transition might be, the fate line acts as the life line.
+Sometimes the fate line takes over the life line, and they ‘share’ the same path.
+It can suggest that you will change significantly at a particular time.
+It might be a change in career, family, marriage or a big move.
+Whatever the transition, the fate line acts as the life line.

-The life line might be a broken line
+The life line might be broken instead of short.

-Whenever a line has a break, in almost every case, it’s a mark of an ending of something.
-Look closely at the line to see if it has a sister line or if it continues parallel in another location.
-It is a sign of change, especially if the subject has moved from their country of birth.
+Whenever a line has a break, it shows an ending of something (in almost every case).
+Look closely at the line to see if it has a sister line or continues parallel in another location.
+It is a sign of change, especially if the person has moved from their country of birth.
 The broken piece can sometimes look like the fate line.
-Often it is the fate line which takes over the life line as it acts on its behalf so to speak.
+Often, the fate line takes over the life line as it acts on its behalf.